 - Salt and pepper to taste

 - 1 medium butternut squash

-- Step 1 Wash the squash and place it in the oven at 300 F for about 30 minutes until it becomes slightly soft.
+- Wash the squash and place it in the oven at 300 F for about 30 minutes until it becomes slightly soft.

-- Step 4 Bake the cubes at 375 F for an additional 30 minutes, turning every 10 minutes until slightly crisp on the outside.
+Bake the cubes at 375° F for an additional 30 minutes, flipping with a spatula every 10 minutes until slightly crisp on the outside.

 Make 6 cups of broth by pouring 6 cups of water into a pot with 3 bouillon cubes of Not chick’n and add a tablespoon of poultry seasoning to the broth.
 Heat and stir until the broth cubes are dissolved.

 While the cubed squash is baking, melt vegan margarine on low in a large pot.

 Add minced garlic and let it warm for about 3 minutes in the margarine.

 Pour in 2 cups Arborio rice (dry unwashed) and coat the rice with margarine and garlic.
 It will turn slightly translucent.